-TUM Master's Seminar: Advanced Topics in Vision-Language Models (SS 2025)
+TUM Master's Seminar: Advanced Topics in Vision-Language Models (SS 2026)

 Content

 The seminar aims to explore cutting-edge advancements in the realm of Vision-Language Models (VLMs), focusing on various topics crucial to their development and application.
-Through a deep dive into seminal papers and latest research, students will gain an understanding of how models like CLIP, Llama, and Stable Diffusion work at an architectural and mathematical level.
+Through a deep dive into seminal papers and latest research, students will gain an understanding of how models like CLIP, Qwen, and Stable Diffusion work at an architectural and mathematical level.
 By the end of the seminar, students should have a comprehensive perspective on the current state and future potential of vision-language modeling.
 They will be equipped to evaluate new research, identify promising applications, and contribute meaningfully to the responsible development of this important field.

 This is a Master's level course.
 Since these topics are very complex, prior participation in at least one of the following lectures is required: